 Fruit is good for you.
 However is it good for your teeth?

-‘Oranges and other citrus fruits such as lemons and grapefruits contain high levels of citric avid, which can lead to an increased risk of enamel erosion and teeth sensitivity.
+Oranges and other citrus fruits such as lemons and grapefruits contain high levels of citric acid, which can lead to an increased risk of enamel erosion and teeth sensitivity.

 It’s not just acidic foods you need to worry about.
-The dentist pointed out that hard and crunchy foods ‘also place great strains on your teeth, increasing the risk of fracture’.
+The famous movie snack popcorn, which can often contain hard un-popped kernels among the popped ones.
+Hard and crunchy foods place great strains on your teeth, increasing the risk of fractures.

 We recommend swapping your popcorn for a fruit snack or some nachos instead.

 In the same way that un-popped popcorn can wreak havoc with your teeth, so too can chewing on ice!
 If you have any large fillings in we recommend you stay away from either sucking on or chewing ice.